pymor/pymor/docs/source/tutorial_optimization.rst

     report(opt_rom_result, opt_rom_minimization_data, reference_mu)

-The online phase is even slightly faster than before but the offline phase is obviously still the same as before.
+The online phase is even slightly faster than before but the offline phase is still the same as before.
 We also conclude that the ROM model eventually gives less speedup by using a better optimization method for the FOM and ROM.